-- 1. Since there are no pressure regulators, the small height difference results in unequal flow rates for these low pressure spray nozzles. - There is a incorrect overlap of the sprinkler pattern due to the height difference with one sprinkler within the canopy while the other two nozzles are above the canopy. - 3.
+- 1. Since there are no pressure regulators, the small height difference results in unequal flow rates for these low pressure spray nozzles. - 2.
+There is an incorrect overlap of the sprinkler pattern due to the height difference with one sprinkler within the canopy while the other two nozzles are above the canopy. - 3.
 Evaporative losses would be greater for the nozzles above the crop canopy.

 Figure 12.
-Erraticity of sprinkler-irrigated corn near Colby, Kansas during the extreme drought year of 2002.
+Erraticity of sprinkler-irrigated corn near Colby, Kansas during an extreme drought.